 Placards may be issued by staff at the DIstrict Office (small building by the lake) dusing business hours.

-Placards will only be issued to the owner of a property - after first verifying thier ownership and payment of the special district tax (via Navajo County Assessor's tax information) to use the District Properties.
+Placards will only be issued to the owner of a property - after first verifying their ownership and payment of the special district tax (via Navajo County Assessor's tax information) to use the District Properties.

-Only one placard per District taxed property will be issued.
+Only one placard per taxed District property will be issued.